bbauska/UofM-AdvStyling/readme.md

 -   Any device that has a minimum width of 480 pixels is going to be picked up by that xs.

--   Most phones fall into this category even when you\'re in the landscape position.
+-   Most phones fall into this category even when you&apos;re in the landscape position.
 You assume the phone is at least 480 pixels wide.